Rebuilding the Walbro WG & WB carburetors part 2

 This is why the ML height must be adjusted differently for each type of diaphragm.

 The obsolete Walbro documentation does not note these differences.

-Photo #2 (below) is a closeup of photo #3 of the metering lever with a depth gauge set to the correct value (with the digital caliper) and is in place.
-(The black double arrow is the actual height of the metering lever but it is impossible to measure this dimension.)
-Instead, we measure the distance from the ML diaphragm gasket flange surface (see photo #3) to the top of the metering lever (the blue arrow in the photo).
+figure #2 (below) is a close-up of figure #3 of the metering lever with a depth gauge set to the correct value (with the digital caliper) and is in place.
+The black double arrow is the actual height of the metering lever but it is impossible to measure this dimension.
+Instead, we measure the distance from the ML diaphragm gasket flange surface (see figure #3) to the top of the metering lever (the blue arrow in the figure).
 The upper red arrow points to the straight edge of the depth gauge which rests on the diaphragm gasket flange surface.
 The bottom red arrow points to the extended tip of the depth gauge which just "kisses" the top (and end) of the ML.

 When this distance is too great, the diaphragm will be unable to fully open the fuel inlet valve (on the other end of the ML) and the engine can be starved for fuel, especially at or near full throttle operation, if the ambient temperature is very cold, and/or if the fuel pump is weak (e.g. needs a rebuild).
 If the distance is too little, the button/tang on the diaphragm will rest against the ML at idle and the ML valve will leak fuel making it hard to start, impossible to adjust the idle, and possibly flooding the engine.
 You can immediately and easily test for a leaking ML valve by using a pop-off gauge.

 Walbro's Service Manual correctly notes that ML height affects the fuel/air ratio entering the engine but the manual fails to note that this is true ONLY for gross maladjustments of the ML lever height i.e. 1.0mm or more off either way.
 The only important consideration is that the ML diaphragm is able to fully open and close the ML inlet valve.